 These Schott Zwiesel red wine glasses have such an elegant and sophisticated look to them.
 The rounded bowl and slender stem just add to the sleek design.
-You’ll want to pull these out just to drink red wine with dinner on a Tuesday, no need to wait for a fancy party or houseguests.
+You can pull these out when you want to drink red wine with dinner on a regular weekday; no need to wait for a fancy party or houseguests.

 What gives the Zwiesel glassware line its durability is the Tritan crystal technology.
 This technology replaces the lead in the crystal with titanium and zirconium to make the glasses stronger and more durable.

 Best for White: Schott Zwiesel Fortissimo Full-White Wine Glasses, Set of 6

 The Fortissimo line of Schott Zwiesel wine glasses sets itself apart by having a longer stem but a wide base for stability.
 This design leads to the classy look this glass has when sitting on a table.
 The bowl is the perfect shape for white wine and can serve double duty as a water glass.

 Same as other Schott Zwiesel glasses, these feature the Tritan crystal technology that lends them durability.
 A major selling point, and why we have two different styles on this list, is the titanium and zirconium in the crystal that make for a stronger glass.

 Best Set: Hotel Collection Large Wine Glasses, Set of 4

 Only one size glass available

 We recommend this set for people who prefer uniformity and matching sets at dinner parties but don't want to break the bank.
 The large wine glasses from Hotel Collection come in a set of four, as do the flutes and stemless glasses.
 There is also a decanter available to complete the set.
 They are made from glass (not always obvious, so it must be said) with a slightly flared bowl and a slender stem.
 And after that dinner party, you can put these glasses in the dishwasher.